Desolation (2017) | Film Review | Discussion, Recommendations & Spoilers

 The Strangers: Prey at Night (2018)

-Below, I've included information about film content and spoilers.
+Below, I've included information about film content, discussion and spoilers.
 Film content contains minor spoilers.

 After hiking up the mountain and discovering that the man has been following the group for some time, Abby and Jen decide to hide from the man to let him pass.
 They walk quickly down the trail and hide behind a large tree stump covered in brush.
 Although they believe they have successfully hidden from the man behind a large tree stump, the man smiles before he leaves, indicating to the viewers that he has seen the group and has nefarious intentions.